-Many discussions of CDE result in misinterpretation or confusion because frequently used terms may be defined differently in the context of continuing education (CE).
+Many discussions of continuing dental education (CDE) result in misinterpretation or confusion because frequently used terms may be defined differently in the context of CDE.
 To clarify the intent of this document, the following terms are defined as they will be used in relation to CDE.
 CDE providers should familiarize themselves with these definitions to ensure complete understanding of information provided in this document.